StaticNoiseLog/spring-boot-3-service/README.md

 Dependencies
 ------------

-- GraalVM Native Support [Developer Tools]
-  Support for compiling Spring applications to native executables using the GraalVM native-image compiler.
 - PostgreSQL Driver [SQL]
   A JDBC and R2DBC driver that allows Java programs to connect to a PostgreSQL database using standard, database independent Java code.